Thirumalai-Shaktivel/test_1/blog/Performance.md

   name: python3
 ---

-Use this notebook to visualize the data manually for each CPU, adjust CPU frequency and ensure everything looks good.
-Then save the data in clock cycles which are frequency independent.
+This notebook takes timings in clock cycles and visualizes the results together with their theoretical performance peaks.

 ```{code-cell} ipython3
 %pylab inline